ibraheemalayan/Simple_Computer_Verilog_Part_2/README.md

 # Simple Computer In Verilog

-project 1 in the computer organization course (ENCS2380) at Birzeit University
+project 1 phase II in the computer organization course (ENCS2380) at Birzeit University

 ------------------------------